 Lab glass waste (including plastic items) is defined as items that could puncture regular waste bags and endanger waste handlers.
-It does not include items contaminated with a biohazardous material.
+It does not include items contaminated with biohazardous materials.
 This category never includes needles, lancets, scalpel blades or any other sharps.